What is Health Equity and Health Disparity?

 How We Define Health Equity, Disparity, Inequality, and Inequity

-In a review of public health literature and practice, the Centers for Disease Control and Prevention (CDC), reached a definition of health equity that describes it as the situation when "everyone has the opportunity to attain their full health potential and no one is disadvantaged from achieving this potential because of their social position or other socially determined circumstance."1 We utilize the U.S. Health and Human Services (HHS) and CDC definition of health disparities, “…differences in health outcomes and their determinants between segments of the population, as defined by social, demographic, environmental, and geographic attributes.”2 Although sometimes used interchangeably with health disparities, the CDC distinguishes health inequalities as “…summary measures of population health associated with individual- or group-specific attributes (e.g., income, education, or race/ethnicity),”3 and health inequities as a “…subset of health inequalities that are modifiable, associated with social disadvantage, and considered ethically unfair.”4
+The Centers for Disease Control and Prevention (CDC), describes health equity as the situation when "everyone has the opportunity to attain their full health potential and no one is disadvantaged from achieving this potential because of their social position or other socially determined circumstance.."1 We utilize the U.S. Health and Human Services (HHS) and CDC definition of health disparities, “…differences in health outcomes and their determinants between segments of the population, as defined by social, demographic, environmental, and geographic attributes.”2 Although sometimes used interchangeably with health disparities, the CDC distinguishes health inequalities as “…summary measures of population health associated with individual- or group-specific attributes (e.g., income, education, or race/ethnicity),”3 and health inequities as a “…subset of health inequalities that are modifiable, associated with social disadvantage, and considered ethically unfair.”4

-The definitions and uses of the terms health disparities, inequalities, and inequities are important and have practical implications for the type of data that are collected and which indicators are monitored by government agencies.5
+The definitions and uses of these terms are important, and have implications for the type of data and indicators collected and monitored by government agencies.5

 Is Health Equity Achievable?

 Racial and ethnic minority patients are found to receive a lower quality and intensity of healthcare and diagnostic services across a wide range of procedures and disease areas….these disparities…occur independently of insurance status, income, and education, among other factors that influence access to healthcare.
-These disparities are unacceptable.”-- Smedley B, Stith A, Nelson AL. Unequal Treatment: Confronting Racial and Ethinic Disparities in Health Care.
-Washington, DC: Committee on Understanding and Eliminating Racial Disparities in Health Care, Institute of Medicine, National Academies Press; 2003
+These disparities are unacceptable.”
+5